Tereza Rejšková (violin)

 Jonathan Jura (piano)

 Jonathan Jura started to play the piano at the age of seven.
-Having graduated from the Carl Phillip Emanuel Bach Gymnasium, a Berlin-based music school where he studied piano and composition, he continued with his piano studies at the Hanns Eisler School of Music in Berlin.
+Having graduated from the Carl Phillip Emanuel Bach Gymnasium, a Berlin-based music school, where he studied piano and composition, he continued with his piano studies at the Hanns Eisler School of Music in Berlin.
 He is active in a number of ensembles and teaches at the Musikkabinett ANIMATO music school which he himself founded.
-He accompanies the world-renowned Hellersdorfer Jugendchor choir on the piano at many concerts and competitions in Germany and abroad.
-He focuses intensively on his development as a classical pianist as well as a klezmer musician.
+He has accompanied the choir “Kammerchor Vocantare Berlin” on the piano for many years at many concerts and competitions in Germany and abroad.
+He focuses intensivly on his development as a classical pianist as well as a klezmer musician.
 The latter interest is strongly supported by his participation at workshops led by Alan Bern and others at Yiddish Summer Weimar.

 Since her studies at the Universität der Künste in Berlin, Jeannine Jura has been involved in wide range of, often interdisciplinary, projects and ensembles active in experimental theatre, improvisation and dance.
 Since 1997 she has played in Duo Espressivo together with her husband Jonathan.
 Her long-lasting interest in the folk music of Eastern Europe and klezmer music has been further intensified through her participation in Yiddish Summer Weimar courses where she has had the opportunity to meet inspirational artists from around the world.